psbsgic/rabbitai/RELEASING/README.md

     # Commit the changes
-    svn commit -m "Add PGP keys of new Rabbitai committer"
+    svn commit -m "Add PGP keys of new Superset committer"

+    # push the changes
+    svn update
 ```

 ## Setting up the release environment (do every time)